alekssamos/cloudvision/addon/doc/en/readme.md

-### CloudVision

-The add-on provides a description of photos, for example, a 23-year-old girl with blonde hair smiling, text recognition, text translation into another language and reading QR codes.

-### Add-on settings.
+The add-on allows you to get a description of the image using artificial intelligence.

+It works through the service visionbot.ru which uses recognition technologies from Google, Microsoft and, more recently, Be My AI from Be My eyes.

-Open NVDA menu, Preferences, CloudVision Settings.
+The add-on settings are in the  NVDA menu, parameters, CloudVision Settings.

-### Keyboard shortcuts
+Keyboard shortcuts:
-* NVDA + CTRL + I - recognize the navigator object or the selected file in Explorer.
-If you press twice quickly, the result will appear in the virtual viewing window.
+* NVDA+CTRL+I - get a description of the navigator object or jpg/png file if it is in focus in Windows explorer.
+If you press twice quickly, the result will appear in the virtual viewer, you can read with arrows, select, copy, and so on.
-* the gesture is not assigned - copy the last result to the clipboard.
-To assign, see NVDA menu, Preferences, input gestures, CloudVision category.

-For the navigator, just set it to the desired element, press the combination and the add-on will recognize it.
-For a file, select it in Windows Explorer without opening it, immediately, without opening the file, press the combination.
-Only JPG, PNG, GIF are supported.
-I did not add a PDF, since recognition can last 40 minutes or longer.

-The idea and code for the selected files is taken from the "Nao (NVDA Advanced OCR)" add-on.
+* Copy the last recognized result to the clipboard - the combination is not assigned, you can assign it yourself in the input gestures.